esm7/obsidian-map-view/README.md

 ## Parsing Location Data

+Map View provides [several methods to log locations in notes](#adding-a-location-to-a-note) and can manage the technicalities for you.
+You can skip to that section if you want to just get started, or continue reading the more technical explanation below.

-The plugin scans all your notes and parses two types of location data.
+So, the plugin works by scanning your notes and parsing two types of location data.

 First is a location tag in a note's [front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter):